hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 which is shorthand for `registry.terraform.io/hashicorp/google`.

 You can also define a version constraint for each provider in the `required_providers` block.
-The `version` attribute is optional, but we recommend using it to enforce the provider version.
+The `version` attribute is optional, but HashCorp recommends using it to enforce the provider version.
 Without it, Terraform will always use the latest version of the provider, which may introduce breaking changes.